 Scrutum and penis are uncommon metastasis sites.
 In this patient, the gastric tumor was the main lesion of the genital lymphedema, According to the patient's history of progressive gastric tumor and pathology results.
 Based on our literature review, the abdominal is known to be the most prevalent primary site of genital area metastasis (8).
-The other main origins of genital metastasis are prostate, liver, kidney, pancreas, lung, and colon (9).
+The other main origins of genital metastasis are the prostate, liver, kidney, pancreas, lung, and colon (9).
 The prevalence of testicular and genital metastasis is very unusual, ranging from 0.02 to 2.5% (10).

 Several pathways can cause metastatic cancers from the gastric to the genital area, such as lymphatic, vascular, hematogenous, and peritoneal (10, 11).
 The main route suggested for metastasis is the lymphatic and vascular pathways (3).
 Based on the findings, we also report gastric cancer metastasis to the spermatic cord via the lymphatic pathway.
-The lymphatic spread has been diagnosed for gastric cancer, and cases of this spread have even been seen through the lymphatic vessels in the early stages of cancer.
+The lymphatic spread has been diagnosed as gastric cancer, and cases of this spread have even been seen through the lymphatic vessels in the early stages of cancer.
 (12).
 The paraaortic lymph node is one of the final gastric lymphatic drainage places (number 16) according to the gastric nodal places defined by the Japanese gastric cancer association (13).
 Lymph flows from the upper third of the stomach through the lymphatic vessels along the left side of the stomach, the posterior of the stomach, the spleen, and the arteries of the left lower phrenic.
 Lymph flows from the lower third of the stomach through the lymphatic vessels along the common hepatic artery and the root of the upper mesenteric artery, which drains into the hepatoduodenal and retro-pancreatic lymph nodes.
 These lymph nodes eventually enter the paraaortic lymph nodes (14).

 Our report shows a rare occurrence of scrotal and penile swelling as an initial presentation of an aggressive metastatic gastric adenocarcinoma.
 When a patient presents with genital lymphedema and acute swelling, a testicular neoplasm is suspected based on the clinical examination, serum tumor markers, and ultra-sonographic examination of the testes.
 Inguinal orchiectomy is the initial standard of care, and pathologic examination of a resected testis renders the confirmatory diagnosis.
 Therefore, recent systematic review articles have shown that rare cancers are more associated with poorly differentiated GCs and sometimes present as a unilateral palpable mass in the genital area.
 Therefore, the palpable masses of the genital area in men, especially those with a history of gastric cancer, should not be ignored.
 (12).
-Although the prognosis is poor, successful resection of such a metastasis followed by chemoradiotherapy would achieve some survival benefits.
+Although the prognosis is poor, successful resectioning such a metastasis followed by chemoradiotherapy would achieve some survival benefits.

 All authors contributed equally.